-TAKE NOTICE that an Annual and Special Meeting of Shareholders (the "Meeting") of D-BOX Technologies Inc. (the "Corporation") will be held at the McCord Museum, 690 Sherbrooke West Street, Montreal, Québec, on August 14, 2018 at 10:00 a.m. for the following purposes:
+NOTICE IS HEREBY GIVEN that, due to concerns regarding the coronavirus outbreak ("COVID-19") and to assist in protecting the health and well-being of our shareholders, employees and directors, an Annual and Special Meeting of Shareholders (the "Meeting") of D-BOX Technologies Inc. (the "Corporation") will be held in a virtual format to provide a consistent experience to all shareholders regardless of location on September 16, 2020 at 10:00 a.m. for the following purposes:

-- 1. To receive and consider the consolidated financial statements of the Corporation for the fiscal year ended March 31, 2018 and the auditors' report thereon; - 2.
+- 1. To receive and consider the consolidated financial statements of the Corporation for the fiscal year ended March 31, 2020 and the auditors' report thereon; - 2.
 To elect directors; - 3.
 To appoint Ernst & Young LLP as auditors of the Corporation and authorize the directors to fix their remuneration; - 4.
-To consider, and if deemed advisable, adopt a resolution in the form annexed as Schedule A to the accompanying management proxy circular (the "Circular"), ratifying, confirming and approving all unallocated options under the Corporation's 2015 Stock Option Plan, as required by the Toronto Stock Exchange; - 5.
-To consider, and if deemed advisable, adopt a special resolution in the form annexed as Schedule B to the Circular, authorizing an amendment to the Articles of the Corporation so as to, if deemed advisable by the Board of Directors of the Corporation, consolidate, no later than twelve months from the date of the Meeting, the issued and outstanding Class A common shares of the Corporation on the basis of one Class A common share for a maximum of every ten Class A common shares issued and outstanding; and - 6.
+To consider, and if deemed advisable, adopt a special resolution in the form annexed as Schedule A to the accompanying management proxy circular (the "Circular"), authorizing an amendment to the Articles of the Corporation so as to, if deemed advisable by the Board of Directors of the Corporation, consolidate, no later than twelve months from the date of the Meeting, the issued and outstanding Class A common shares of the Corporation on the basis of one Class A common share for a maximum of every ten Class A common shares issued and outstanding; and - 5.
 To transact such other business as may properly be brought before the Meeting.